theKIEgit/frameworks_and_languages_module/docs/introduction.md

 * What is a [programming language](https://en.wikipedia.org/wiki/Programming_language)?
 * What is a [software framework](https://en.wikipedia.org/wiki/Software_framework)?

-The sign of an armature:
+The sign of an amateur:
 > _TECH_XYZ_ is rubbish
 This module will help develop an important part of your professional skill-set:
 * The ability to discuss and reason about technology choices